Before the Plate

 9 - 12

 Students will view the 2018 documentary Before the Plate and follow Canadian chef John Horne as he journeys to the source of ten primary food ingredients used in his restaurant.
 Using critical thinking skills, students will explore the farm-to-table journey of food.
+This lesson covers a socioscientific issue and aims to provide students with tools to evaluate science within the context of social and economic points of view.
+Grades 9-12

 - Beach ball with a number written on each section